Bloggbild för: 17 Harmful Substances in Body Care Products to Avoid for Health and Environment (2024)

 The substances mentioned below are especially known for causing allergic reactions and skin irritation or releasing the carcinogenic substance formaldehyde: Methylchloroisothiazolinone, Methylisothiazolinone, 2-bromo-2-nitropropan-1,3-diol, diazolidinyl urea, DMDM hydantoin, imidazolidinyl urea, quaternium 15.

-7. Silicones: Cyclic siloxanes
+7. Silicones: Cyclic Siloxanes

-Cyclic siloxanes are silicones often found in makeup, skin and hair care products.
-They are a group of silicones that act as softening agents and make skin or hair feel smooth.
-Common cyclic siloxanes include cyclotetrasiloxane (D4), cyclopentasiloxane (D5), and cyclohexasiloxane (D6).
-They all fall under the collective name cyclomethicone.
-Look for any words containing "cone" or "siloxane."
-The European Chemicals Agency ECHA has now classified D4 and D5 as persistent; they can accumulate in human tissues and remain in the environment.
-They are suspected to affect the liver and respiratory system.
+The European Chemicals Agency ECHA has now classified D4 and D5 as persistent; they can accumulate in human tissues and remain in nature.
+It is suspected that they can affect the liver and respiratory organs.
 D4 is now banned in cosmetic products.
-As of January 31, 2020, D5 was also limited to 0.1% in cosmetic products, while D6 remains.
+On January 31, 2020, D5 was also restricted to 0.1% in cosmetic products, while D6 remains.

-Even Cocomidopropyl Betaine and Ammonium lauryl sulfate, which are used in some organic hair care products, we consider less than ideal, so we have chosen not to sell products containing them.
-In hair care products on Glimja.se, "gentle" surfactants are used instead, such as in 100% Pure's shampoos.
-If you don't want any surfactants at all in your hair, you should go for shampoo bars from Nea of Sweden, Grön Lycka, Malin i Ratan, Vermont soap, or Akamuti.
+In the hair care products we offer, "gentle" surfactants are used instead, such as in 100% Pure's shampoos.
+If you don't want surfactants at all in your hair, you should go for shampoo bars from Nea of Sweden, Grön Lycka, Malin i Ratan, Vermont soap or Akamuti.

 9. Parabens: Butyl-, Methyl-, Ethyl-, Propyl-, Benzyl-

-Propylparaben, Methylparaben and all other parabens used as preservatives should be avoided.
-More than a dozen scientific studies have shown that parabens have an estrogen-like effect.
-The body can react to the false hormone or be prevented from reacting when a real hormone is formed.
-It has also been scientifically demonstrated that parabens found in products such as deodorants and creams are absorbed through the skin and accumulate in tissue.
-Collectively, this doesn't definitively state that parabens cause cancer.This doesn't mean that parabens do not cause cancer.
-The scientific community believes that substances found in consumer products should be studied more thoroughly, and this takes time.
-Dr. Philippa D. Darby, a laboratory technician from England, used chromatography and mass spectrometry to examine whether 20 breast cancer tissue samples contained parabens.
-The researchers report that they found six different types of parabens in the tissue, and all samples contained parabens.
-They state that the average concentration of all types of parabens in the samples was approximately equal to the amount that caused breast cancer cells to grow in test tubes in previous studies.Darby says that a wide spectrum of substances can mimic estrogen, including certain pesticides, cosmetics, and cleaning agents, and it's possible that aluminum salts and other inorganic estrogen-related substances called "metalloestrogens" can further disrupt normal hormonal signaling in the breast.
+The researchers say they found six different types of parabens in the tissue and all samples contained parabens.
+They say that the average concentration of all types of parabens in the samples was approximately equal to the amount that led breast cancer cells to grow in test tubes in previous studies.Darby says that a broad spectrum of substances can mimic estrogen, including certain pesticides, cosmetics and cleaning products, and it is possible that aluminum salts and other inorganic estrogen-related substances called "metalloestrogens" can further disrupt normal hormonal signaling in the breast.

 According to Darby, aluminum from deodorants is particularly concerning because it is applied to an area close to the breast, and remains on the skin.Deodorants are often used after shaving, which makes it easier for aluminum salts to enter the bloodstream.
-Studies have also shown that aluminum salts can penetrate human skin under the arms.
-However, Darby says that much more research is needed before they can begin to determine the combined effects of all these chemicals.

 10. Aluminum

-Aluminium Sesquichlorohydrate, Aluminium Chloride, Aluminium Chlorohydrex PG and Aluminium Chlorohydrate are all harmful substances used in deodorants.
-They are synthetic aluminum salts that clog pores and can damage sweat glands and cause inflammatory reactions.
-Note that natural aluminum salt like alum or potassium alum is not dangerous.
-The body's cleansing system excretes toxins and waste through the sweat glands, which means that aluminum chloride contributes to reduced detoxification and cleansing in the body's lymphatic system.
-The body absorbs substances especially easily in the armpit area, particularly after shaving, which can easily damage the skin.
+The body's detoxification system excretes toxins and waste through the sweat glands, which means that aluminum chloride contributes to reduced detoxification and cleansing in the body's lymphatic system.
+The body absorbs substances extra easily in the armpit area, especially after shaving, which can easily damage the skin.

-11. Emulsifiers: Mineral Oils, Polysorbate 20 and all numbers
+11. Emulsifiers: Mineral Oils, Polysorbate 20 and All Numbers

-Emulsifiers are the oil or fat components of an emulsion.
-They prevent drying and protect the skin by lubricating and softening it.
-Most common skincare products use synthetically produced emulsifiers such as mineral oils (paraffin wax and petroleum jelly).
-Mostly because they are cheap and stable.
-Mineral oil creates a film over the skin that prevents it from breathing, inhibits the excretion of waste products, and can therefore irritate the skin.Other synthetic emulsifiers include silicones (methicone and dimethicone).
-Similar to mineral oils, silicones can affect the skin's ability to excrete waste products and thereby irritate the skin.
-Silicones are, moreover, not biodegradable either.
+Mineral oil forms a film over the skin and prevents it from breathing, prevents the excretion of waste products and can thereby irritate the skin.Other synthetic emulsifiers are, for example, silicones (methicone and dimethicone).
+Like mineral oils, silicones can affect the skin's ability to excrete waste products and thereby irritate the skin.
+Silicones are also not biodegradable.

-Polysorbate 20 and other numbered polysorbates are harmful emulsifiers.
-Polysorbates are synthetic and manufactured on an industrial scale, and residues of ethylene oxide can remain in the chemical.
-Polysorbates are also often used in organic soap, but we have chosen not to sell it as a safety precaution.
+Polysorbate 20 and with other numbers behind are harmful emulsifiers.
+Polysorbates are synthetic and manufactured on a large scale within industry, and residues of ethylene oxide may remain in the chemical.

 12. Everything containing the words: PPG and PEG (polyethylene glycol)